Tajimi, Japan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Take care to find the correct type.
-Most adapters available are simply plugs and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. Be careful to pick the correct kind.
+Most adapters available online are just plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most places.

-If you visit a temple, such as Eihōji Temple, wear:
+If you see a temple, such as Eihōji Temple, wear:

 If you go to Ceramics Park Mino, you'll probably do a lot of walking.
 These are a must: